Betye Saar: The Liberation of Aunt Jemima

-In her 2016 article "Influences" for Frieze, Saar explains directly about some of her artistic choices in the piece: "I found a little Aunt Jemima mammy figure, a caricature of a Black slave, like those later used to advertise pancakes.
-She had a broom in one hand and, on the other side, I gave her a rifle.
+In her 2016 article "Influences" for Frieze magazine, Saar explains directly about some of her artistic choices in the piece: "I found a little Aunt Jemima mammy figure, a caricature of a Black slave, like those later used to advertise pancakes.
+She had a broom in one hand, and, on the other side, I gave her a rifle.
 In front of her, I placed a little postcard, of a mammy with a mulatto child, which is another way Black women were exploited during slavery.
 I used the derogatory image to empower the Black woman by making her a revolutionary, like she was rebelling against her past enslavement."